 If we are busy, as pastors, it is because we are ruthlessly serving the clamoring ego.
 We are vain.
 We have bought into the lie that we are what we produce and that our worth to our congregation is tied to productivity, and therefore we must be conspicuously productive.
 The allure to become busy, to win the approval of our congregations because of our hard-work and busy schedule is a force that weighs down the pastor like gravity.
 It crushes the soul, making us into the kind of people who cannot see reality clearly.
 Busyness will leave us unable to pray, unable to preach from a deep encounter with God instead.
 The busy pastor cannot be profound, they can only be cute – kitschy.
 The busy will ruin us and our churches, and it will ruin the busy pastor and his/her family.
 Look at this list I grabbed from a recent blog post I read:

-* 90% of the pastors report working between 55 to 75 hours per week.* 70% do not have someone they consider a close friend.
+* 90% of the pastors report working between 55 to 75 hours per week.* 50% feel unable to meet the demands of the job.

 * 80% believe pastoral ministry has negatively affected their families.
 Many pastor’s children do not attend church now because of what the church has done to their parents.